PULPIT TODAY SERMONS

 [Show slide 2]

 But as worshipers have celebrated the Festival of Tabernacles each year and camped in their makeshift tents, it has demonstrated the limitless resources that “God among us” supplies for his people.
-There is no extenuating circumstance that can prevent our God from meeting our needs.
-He is our Jehovah-Jireh, and “with God all things are possible”!
+No extenuating circumstance can prevent our God from meeting our needs.
+He is our Jehovah-Jireh—God our provider—at all times!

-It’s easy to identify the prophetic significance here: It points directly to Jesus when he would come to earth and “tabernacle” among his people.
+It’s easy to identify the prophetic significance here: It points to Jesus, when he would come to earth and “tabernacle” among his people.
 Here is how the apostle stated it in John 1:1—4, 14.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 (2) He was with God in the beginning.
 (3) Through him all things were made; without him nothing was made that has been made.
 (4) In him was life, and that life was the light of all mankind.
 (14) The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”